Program: B.A., Cinema and Television Arts

 Student Learning Outcomes

-At the end of a program of study, students will (as reflected by the curriculum in their individual option) be able to:
+At the end of the program of study, students will be able to:

 - Identify and critically analyze the fundamental components and aesthetics of audio-visual storytelling.